Editor’s note: This blog post was last updated on by

 If you don’t get on with the people you are seated with at first, you can ask to move to a different group or request that you are sat with other single travellers.
 For those who like to dine alone, you are unlikely to be able to get a table for one in the main dining room, but the buffet is the perfect sanctuary for a quiet meal.

 7. Embrace the Roll Call

 Roll calls are discussion threads on cruise websites that allow people going on the same cruise to chat before they set off.
 They allow you to exchange information and get to know a few people before you set off, perfect if you’re travelling alone.
 Often, members of a roll call will arrange to meet up once you’re on the ship and sometimes go to an event or on an excursion together.

 8. Indulge Yourself

-If you fancy booking a relaxing cruise break on your own, why not see if Cruise1st Australia have got an amazing deal to suit you?
+If you fancy booking a relaxing cruise break on your own, why not see if Cruise1st has got an amazing deal to suit you?
 Browse the full collection online or call our friendly sales team on 1300 857 345.